cinghie/wordpress-starter-pack/wp-content/plugins/ultimate-member/readme.txt

 * To learn more about version 2.1 please see this [topic](https://wordpress.org/support/topic/version-2-1-4/)
 * UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
 Please make sure you take a full-site backup with restore point before updating the plugin

+= 2.1.4: February 24, 2020 =

+* Enhancements:

+  - Updated select2 JS library to 4.0.12 version
+  - Added a few member directories PHP and JS filters for 3rd-party integrations
+  - Added labels for member directories filters to increase Accessibility points in Audit
+  - Added formatting for submitted data
+  - Added fields notices functionality
+  - Added sanitizing $_GET variables in wp-admin side

+* Bugfixes:

+  - Fixed activation licenses with sslverify
+  - Fixed fields' options if they contains spaces in the start and the end of option (added trim)
+  - Fixed getting range for slider filters
+  - Fixed 2.1.3-beta3 package upgrade
+  - Fixed resize image on registration form
+  - Fixed multiselect field styles
+  - Fixed issue with not editable fields and their visibility
+  - Fixed displaying header with member counts
+  - Fixed JS errors with not defined tinyMCE on Forms builder
+  - Fixed issues with "key => value" fields (dropdown + multiselect) if 'um_select_options_pair' filter is used
+  - Fixed social URLs validations
+  - Fixed Ultimate Member wrapper's visibility on add/edit user page (wp-admin)
+  - Fixed jQuery-UI library images
+  - Fixed vulnerability with sanitizing $_POST
+  - Fixed last login order on member directories when UM metatable is turned on
+  - Fixed RTL styles at Account page and Member Directory

 = 2.1.3: January 21, 2020 =